AlainDaccache/AlainDaccache.github.io/docs/_posts/2024-05-12-building-ai-eco-ml-integr.markdown

 In this project however, we simply need retrieve the weights of our embedding model and LLM from `HuggingFace`.

 * Step 4.
-Produce the Artifacts: we searialize the model by converting the model object (which includes the weights and hyper-parameters) into bytes.
+Produce the Artifacts: we serialize the model by converting the model object (which includes the weights and hyper-parameters) into bytes.
 We encapsulate the logic of model de-serialization, loading, data validation, and inference.
 We take all this, in addition to the model dependencies, and register them.
 All this is so that we can easily make use of the model during inference.
 Those will be stored as artifacts in our data lake.

 We are leveraging a popular MLOps tool called `MLFlow` that will help us do that, and abstracts the logic of the final steps quite seamlessly:
 ```